ParkerTonra/Beat-Bank/working_readme.md

 - make selecting a playlist show that set on the table (TODO)
 - TODO: make folders of sets
 - TODO: always show "All Beats" at the top of the list.

+WORKING FEATURES:
+- Column reorder in beats table
+- sets reorder in sidebar

+BROKEN FEATURES:
+- tracks do not play
+- selected track is not updated properly.

+CONSIDERATIONS:
+- messy BeatBank.py